These Are the Traditional Thanksgiving Sides Your Guests Are Hoping For

 Classic Dinner Rolls

-These no-knead, light-as-air Thanksgiving rolls are buttery brown on the outside and oh, so tender on the inside.
-The best part: They're delicious for your holiday feast and taste great split and toasted the next day, too.
-Just add leftover turkey, cranberry sauce, and stuffing for a little leftover sandwich!
+These no-knead, light-as-air Thanksgiving rolls are buttery brown on the outside and tender on the inside.
+The best part about this traditional Thanksgiving menu side dish: They're delicious as part of your holiday feast and taste great split and toasted the next day, too.
+Just add leftover turkey, cranberry sauce, and stuffing for a leftovers sandwich.

 Roasted Chestnut Stuffing

-Add sophistication to your Thanksgiving stuffing recipe with one quick addition: chestnuts.
-The subtle flavor and smooth texture of these roasted nuts bring an unexpected richness to every bite.
+Add sophistication to your baked stuffing casserole with one quick addition: chestnuts.
+The subtle flavor and smooth texture of these roasted nuts bring an unexpected richness to every bite of this traditional bread stuffing recipe for Thanksgiving.
+All the classic veggies, including celery, carrots, and onions, are still here, so this side offers every familiar flavor you remember from childhood.

 What's a holiday feast without the bread?
-For a hint of tang, try customizing this Thanksgiving side dish recipe with buttermilk instead of regular milk.
+Incomplete, if you ask us.
+The traditional Thanksgiving dinner side dish gets even better when you add a big dose—two full cups—of cheese.
+For a hint of tang, try customizing this side dish recipe with buttermilk instead of regular milk.

 Caramelized Brussels Sprouts with Lemon

-The typical side dishes for Thanksgiving will now need to defend their turf on the table—there's some competition for new favorite Thanksgiving vegetable recipe.
+All other side dishes for Thanksgiving will now need to defend their turf on the table—there's competition for new favorite Thanksgiving vegetable recipe.
 Just four ingredients turn these sprouts into the perfect complement to the rest of your Thanksgiving menu.
-First, they're caramelized, bringing out an unexpected sweetness, then a delicious jolt of lemon juice adds bright, fresh flavor to the entire dish.
+First, they're caramelized, bringing out an unexpected sweetness, then a delicious jolt of lemon juice adds bright, fresh flavor to the entire traditional Thanksgiving vegetable side dish.

 Roasted Vegetables and Chickpeas

-This recipe proves that veggie side dishes for Thanksgiving can be far from boring.
+This recipe proves that veggie side dishes for Thanksgiving don't have to be boring.
 Roasting the carrots, sweet potatoes, and red potatoes in this hearty recipe boosts their fall flavors.
-Simply drizzle with our homemade rosemary-brown sugar dressing and add the chickpeas before sliding the dish in the oven.
+Simply drizzle the traditional Thanksgiving side dish with our homemade rosemary-brown sugar dressing and add the chickpeas before sliding the dish in the oven.

 Corn Bread Stuffing with Tomatoes and Sausage

-Spicy Italian sausage adds a kick of heat to the sweet corn bread, tomatoes, and savory spices in this Thanksgiving stuffing recipe.
-For a milder version, use bulk pork sausage in place of the hot Italian kind.
+Some like it hot—especially when it’s chilly outside.
+With that in mind, try spicy Italian sausage to add a kick of heat to the sweet corn bread, tomatoes, and savory spices in this traditional Thanksgiving stuffing recipe.
+If you prefer a milder version, use bulk pork sausage in place of the hot Italian version.

 Roasted Sweet Potato and Butternut Squash Salad